Communicative Sciences and Disorders

-The mission of the Department of Communicative Sciences and Disorders at The University of Montana is to mentor students of strong personal character and to establish in them a commitment to lifelong learning and interest in the process of communication.
-The program is committed to the use of state of the art technology in bringing academic and clinical education to the entire state.
+The mission of the Department of Communicative Sciences and Disorders academic and clinical program is to mentor students of strong personal character and to establish in them a commitment to lifelong learning and interest in the process of communication.
 It is to develop within each student, compassion toward their clients and a research posture in their service delivery.
-Through the program's emphasis on typical and atypical speech, language, and hearing, students gain knowledge, skills, and values that foster their individual growth as well as a passion for contributing to society and improving the lives of others.
+Through the program's emphasis on typical and atypical speech, language, swallowing, and hearing, students gain knowledge, skills, and values that foster their individual growth as well as a passion for contributing to society and improving the lives of others.

 M.S. - Master of Science in Speech-Language Pathology